violetforest/BluetoothGattWrite/README.md

 Android BluetoothLeGatt Write Sample
 ===================================

-This sample demonstrates how to use write a value to a characteristic.
+This sample demonstrates how to use write a value to a characteristic when you click on the characteristic in the list.

 Introduction
 ------------